wp-plugins/geoposty/readme.txt

 0.9.8 June 23, 2011

     * Google Weather changed their API *back to to the old image link format,o we had to make the change back.

+0.9.9 Dec 3, 2012

+     * Documentation updated to reflect GeoPosty API discontinuation.
+IMPORTANT NOTE: The free GeoPosty API Web service, free support of the GeoPosty WordPress Plugin, and all related services will be discontinued — effective March 11, 2013.
+Details about alternative service options and continued plugin use are available here: http://www.geoposty.com/sunset-details/